Hope4NC Crisis Counseling

-The Hope4NC Crisis Counseling Assistance and Training Program (CCP) is now available for individuals affected by natural and human-caused disasters in six of the nine counties that comprise the Sandhills Center catchment area — Anson, Harnett, Hoke, Lee, Moore and Richmond.
-The counseling program became available after hurricanes devastated parts of the state.
+The Hope4NC Crisis Counseling Assistance and Training Program (CCP) is now available for individuals affected by COVID-19 in the nine counties that comprise the Sandhills Center catchment area of Anson, Guilford, Harnett, Hoke, Lee, Montgomery, Moore, Randolph and Richmond.
+The counseling program became available as a result of the COVID-19 pandemic and is available statewide.
 For assistance, residents may call the toll-free hotline at 1-855-587-3463.

 WHAT SERVICES ARE FUNDED BY THE HOPE4NC CCP?

 - Individual Crisis Counseling - Helps survivors understand their reactions, improve coping strategies, review their options, and connect with other individuals and agencies that may assist them.

 - Basic Supportive/Educational Contact - General support and information on resources and services available to disaster survivors.

 - Group Crisis Counseling - Group sessions led by trained crisis counselors who offer skills to help group members cope with their situations and reactions.

 - Public Education - Information and education about typical reactions, helpful coping strategies and available disaster-related resources.